-Dave Anderson is Director of Education for the Society for the Protection of New Hampshire Forests.
+Dave Anderson is Senior Director of Education for the Society for the Protection of New Hampshire Forests.
 He joined the Forest Society in 1990.
 Anderson is responsible for design, development and delivery of conservation education programs including field trips, workshops and presentations for Forest Society members, conservation partners, schools and the general public.

 Anderson is well known as a naturalist, guiding field trip tours on the Society's Forest Reservations statewide while teaching about forest ecology, wildlife habitats, stewardship of forest resources and land conservation to introduce life-long residents and visitors alike to the protection and wise use of New Hampshire forests, conservation land and open space.